go-dh/mincomp/_posts/2016-10-07-minimal-definitions-notes.markdown

 (hiding the complexity from the end user).

-In its technical implementation, Jekyll only moves the complexity around, the reduction in the system is negligible.
+In its technical implementation, Jekyll only moves the complexity around, the overall reduction in the system's complexity is negligible.
+Does the ability to modify the software affect its minimalism?

-Agree that reducing the design and UI functions is beneficial and in keeping with the principles of _minicomp_, so far.
+Agree that reducing the design and UI functions is beneficial and in keeping with the principles of _Minimal Computing_, so far.

 The notion of a "minimal" system is very subjective.
 In most cases, assuming that the complexity is essential, what remains can be hidden